 CPM may require additional experiences based upon an individual’s preparation needs.

-Preaching Passage shall be one of the lectionary texts for the Sunday closest to the date of preaching.
+Every Candidate is required to preach a sermon for members of CPM, which shall be one of the lectionary texts for the Sunday closest to the preaching date.

 Exegetical Paper will be written by the Candidate based on the preaching passage.
 This exegesis paper is also part of the Candidate’s preaching evaluation.